 At its final meetings on March 26 and 27, 2001, the Reuse Committee discussed seven possible ownership scenarios in light of its adopted Values and Criteria.
-While the group did not reach consensus on a single recommendation for future ownership of Badger, it was able to relatively rank the seven ownership scenarios.
+The group did not reach consensus to endorse a single recommendation for future ownership, but it was able to determine a relative ranking of the seven ownership scenarios.

-The ranking process was based on each member choosing a first, second, and third preference of ownership options as the member viewed these as best supporting the Committee's Values and Criteria.
-While this ranking does not represent a formal vote or consensus of the Committee, it reflects a general preference of the group for the relative acceptability of each of the seven scenarios in relation to each other and in relation to the adopted Values and Criteria.
+The ranking process was based on each member choosing a first, second, and third preference of ownership options as the member viewed each one's capacity for best supporting the Committee's Values and Criteria.
+While this ranking does not represent a formal consensus of the Committee, it reflects the preference of a majority of the group for the relative acceptability of each of the seven scenarios in relation to each other and in relation to the adopted Values and Criteria.

-Ownership Scenario First Second Third

-Preference Preference Preference

-1. State of Wisconsin (1 owner) 11 1 3

-2. State of Wisconsin, USDA/DFRC, 5 8 2

-and BIA/Ho-Chunk ownership

-(3 owners)

-3. Federal, state, and local ownership 0 4 3

-4. Federal, state, local, and private 0 0 0

-ownership

-5. State and local ownership 0 3 3

-6. Partial federal ownership and public 0 0 1

-auction of remaining property

-7. Non-profit ownership 1 1 3
+Ownership Scenario First Preference Second Preference Third Preference 1.
+State of Wisconsin (1 owner) 11 1 3 2.
+State of Wisconsin, USDA/DFRC, and BIA/Ho- Chunk ownership (3 owners) 5 8 2 3.
+Federal, state, and local ownership 0 4 3 4.
+Federal, state, local, and private ownership 0 0 0 5.
+State and local ownership 0 3 3 6.
+Partial federal ownership and public auction of remaining property 0 0 1 7.
+Non-profit ownership 1 1 3 Ownership Scenario First Preference Second Preference Third Preference

-Therefore, the ownership scenario that appears to best support the Badger Reuse Committee's adopted Values and Criteria is ownership by the State of Wisconsin (one owner), followed by multiple ownership by the State of Wisconsin and two federal entities, the U.S. Department of Agriculture/Dairy Forage Research Center, and the Bureau of Indian Affairs/Ho-Chunk Nation (three owners).
+Therefore, the ownership scenario that appears to best support the Badger Reuse Committee's adopted Values and Criteria is ownership by the State of Wisconsin (one owner).
+This preference is followed by multiple ownership by the State of Wisconsin and two federal entities, the U.S. Department of Agriculture/Dairy Forage Research Center, and the Bureau of Indian Affairs/Ho-Chunk Nation (three owners).